 Ask yourself: "What do I want to achieve on social media?"

-- If you want to increase brand awareness, then consider using well-established platforms like Facebook rather than up-and-coming networks like TikTok.
+- If you want to increase brand awareness, then consider using a mix of targeted Facebook ads and short-form vertical videos, such as TikTok or Instagram Reels.

 - If you want to generate more leads, then consider using LinkedIn as it’s renowned for B2B marketing.